KerenAfriyie/NGS-in-CRC/README.md

 # NGS in CRC
- A biological website, discussing the advantages and disadvantages of next generation sequencing in treatment of colorectal cancer
+ A biological website, discussing the advantages and disadvantages of next generation sequencing in for personalised treatment of colorectal cancer.